 Download & Other Tools

-- Definition: Percentage of all public school students tested in 3rd grade who scored proficient or advanced on the English Language Arts California Standards Test, by race/ethnicity (e.g., 63% of Filipino 3rd graders in California scored proficient or advanced in 2013).
+- Definition: Percentage of all public school students tested who completed the English Language Arts/Literacy (ELA) California Assessment of Student Performance and Progress (CAASPP) test with a score of Standard Met or Above, by race/ethnicity (e.g., in 2016, 63% of multiracial students in California scored at or above their grade-level standard).

 - Measures of Reading Proficiency on Kidsdata.org